Blog Details Shape

 Challenges Detail Example

-Security concerns beyond functionality Security vulnerabilities can be exploited through transaction flows.
-Mobile testing must go beyond ensuring functional accuracy and include strong security checks to identify and mitigate potential security risks.
-Mobile banking app.
-A seemingly simple money transfer function could be vulnerable to man-in-the-middle attacks if not properly secured, giving clear access to unauthorized access and fraudulent transactions.
+Security concerns beyond functionality Security vulnerabilities exist in transaction flows due to exploitable weaknesses.
+Testing mobile platforms requires security checks beyond functional testing because they need to detect and eliminate potential security threats.
+Mobile banking app a seemingly simple money transfer function could be vulnerable to man-in-the-middle attacks if not properly secured, giving clear access to unauthorized access and fraudulent transactions.

 Various techniques for transaction flow testing